Skip to Content

 You can avoid transplant shock by hardening seedlings and gradually introducing them to the outdoor environment.

-The wrong or excessive application of chemicals to the plants causes pesticide burns.
+The wrong or excessive application of chemicals to plants causes pesticide burns.
 The main symptoms of pesticide burn are leaf spots, yellowing leaf, or tip burn.

 Spray the plants in dry and cool conditions when the temperature is below 29 degrees Celsius.
 Always read the label and instructions carefully about the applications or precautions to avoid pesticide burns.